AmbireTech/adex-protocol/README.md

 Additional privacy can be achieved by having groups of publishers/advertisers run their own instances of the market - that way, campaigns will be visible only within their private group.

-The market is currently implemented in the `adex-node` repository.
+The market is currently implemented in the `adex-market` repository.
 Because of it's aggregation-only role, it can be considered a back-end to [the dApp](https://beta.adex.network).

 For a detailed specification, see [market.md](/components/market.md).